Skip to content

 • Who should do it (that's on treatment plans → patient enrollment)

-• Tracking data (that's in patient_exercise_logs and Telemetry)
+• Tracking data (that's in patient_exercise_logs + the Layer 2 Telemetry ingest path)

 Dual-Scope Model: Global + Organization